Petrolink/Data-Quality/README.md

     - Please ensure to provide a consistency check file if calculating consitency
 5. Update the DataFile and CheckFile(for consistency check) "General_configs" fields in config.yaml with the respective input file names

+## How To Run
+1. Update the runner configurations in config.yaml using the input data file accordingly, click [here]() for instructions.
+2. Run the (.py)file/executable.

 ## Outputs Explained

 ## Future Steps
 1. Accept real-time dynamic data as well as static data.
+2. Improve runner efficiency (run-time)
+3.